 Students are encouraged to carry some type of health coverage while attending school.
 Health and accident insurance is the responsibility of the student.
-Information about the MnSCU endorsed student health insurance is available in the Admissions office.
-Student injuries that occur during class time are the responsibility of the student not the college.
+Student injuries that occur during class time are the responsibility of the student and not the college.